VikParuchuri/boston-python-ml/index.md

 * As we saw in the slide before, we want to generate as much new information as possible while preserving existing information.
 * This will have us generate multiple *feature sets*.
   * Recommend having one feature set with original input text.
-* Can measure orthoganality by taking vector distance or vector similarity between each document vector.
+* Can measure orthogonality by taking vector distance or vector similarity between each document vector.
   * Need to reformat document vectors to contain all terms.

 Cosine similarities: